allisonLMT/Dogify/README.md

 A random dog breed is added to each prompt, for variety.

 ### 7.2 Shuffle Button:
 If the user isn’t sure what to add, or would like to see some examples, they can shuffle to view the randomized items.
-If the user doesn’t enter any text, a random prompt will be provided for each new submit.
+If the user doesn’t enter any text, a random prompt will be provided.

 ### 7.3 Favorites List:
 Users can add stories to their Favorites list by clicking on a grey heart.
 The list is saved in local storage which allows users to keep their Favorites on their device, without the need to log in or create an account.
 The Favorites are live updated on the Favorites page.